Email MarketingAnalyticsRetention

 Step 1: Pull your active email list size from Klaviyo (Profiles > Lists & Segments > your main list).
 Use the current count, not a historical average.

 Step 3: Divide.
-Revenue / list size = revenue per subscriber.
+Email-attributed revenue / list size = revenue per subscriber.

-If the number is below $21 (the median across our portfolio), you're in the bottom half.
-If it's above $34 (the aggregate mean), you're above average.
-If it's below $5, you likely have a list quality problem — either your list has grown faster than your ability to convert it, or you're carrying a large number of disengaged subscribers who will never buy.
+If the number is below $4.40 (the portfolio median), you're in the bottom half.
+If it's above $12.78 (the portfolio aggregate), you're running ahead of the pack.
+If it's below $1, you likely have a list quality problem — either your list has grown faster than your ability to convert it, or you're carrying a large number of disengaged subscribers who will never buy.
+Just remember to compare within your archetype: a $40-AOV brand and a $2,000-AOV brand should not expect the same number.

 Suppressing disengaged subscribers doesn't just improve deliverability — it also raises your revenue per subscriber by removing the denominator drag.
 Both sides of the equation benefit from list hygiene.